 Cease-the-Sale Idea

-The following items document information we wish to share with approximately 90 stakeholder groups from agriculture, horticulture, conservation, and other groups.
+The following items document information we wish to share with approximately 90 associate groups from agriculture, horticulture, conservation, and other groups.

 Rationale for an Idea to Cease the Sale of Some Invasive Plants in Missouri